Testimony, closing arguments conclude in manslaughter trial of Michigan school shooter's mother

 “My parents won’t listen to me about help or therapist,” the boy said.

 Ten students and a teacher were shot at Oxford High School, about 40 miles (60 kilometers) north of Detroit.
-Four students died: Hana St. Juliana, Tate Myre, Justin Shilling and Madisyn Baldwin.
+The four students who died were Hana St. Juliana, Tate Myre, Justin Shilling and Madisyn Baldwin.

 Follow Ed White at https://twitter.com/edwritez